GreyOrGray/LocalBranchCleanup/README.md

 Remove local repo branches that don't exist in remote repo

-##Dependencies
+#### Dependencies

-Dependent on the function Out-HostColored (not written by me)
+Dependent on the function Out-HostColored (Included here, but taken [from here](https://stackoverflow.com/questions/46016763/powershell-output-color-for-certain-results/46045860#46045860).)